chaosvolt/CDDA_Nonperishable_Overhaul/README.md

 3. Pine nuts and shelled hickory nuts likewise will likewise slide, for consistency reasons.
 4. Sweet sausage can likely get away with this as it seems to be intended as a more perishable item.
 5. Most pickled goods I've left alone, as making them entails canning anyway.

+If you are using Dark Days Ahead, place the included Nonperishable_Overhaul folder in your data/mods folder.
+If you are using the Bright Nights fork, use the Nonperishable_Overhaul_BN folder instead.
+In either case it is recommended that, if updating the mod, to delete the older version of the folder rather than just dumping the new one onto the old one.